Colleges by Location

 Financial Aid

 Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get the info about need-based and non-need-based aid at State University of New York Maritime College.
+Check out some recent data to get the information about need-based and non-need-based monetary aid at State University of New York Maritime College.

-According to the most recent data, 177 freshmen were awarded financial aid.
-The average financial aid package awarded to students totaled $3,849.
+The most recent records show that 177 freshmen received some sort of financial help.
+The average amount of financial aid given to students was $3,849.

 Need-based

-443 students were granted some form of need-based financial aid.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 764.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $1,743,149, and state $1,634,940.
+There were 443 students who received need-based financial aid of any kind.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 764.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $1,743,149, and state $1,634,940.
 The students of State University of New York Maritime College received the -institutional need-based aid in the amount of $1,164,878, and external in the amount of $662,491.

 $2,971